-The installation of flow checks, motorized valves, or other shutoff devices (other than for the purpose of servicing) are not permitted between the location of the "Closely Spaced Tees" and the expansion tank; see Figures 10-3 through 10-8.
+The installation of flow checks, motorized valves, or other shutoff devices (other than for the purpose of servicing) are not permitted between the location of the "Closely Spaced Tees" and the expansion tank; see Figures 10-3 through 10-10.

-Indirect Fired Water Heater - When installed as per Figures 10-3 or 10-6, the indirect fired water heater is in series with the boiler during a demand for DHW.
+Indirect Fired Water Heater - When installed "upstream", the indirect fired water heater is in series with the boiler during a demand for DHW.
 Therefore, its head loss, along with the head loss of the boiler and associated piping, must be considered when sizing the circulator.